Can you answer any of these questions?

 - What is the purpose of your medication?

 Let’s be honest.
 Most people take these questions for granted.
-One quality attribute that all companies in the pharmaceutical fields strive for is the safety of drug products.
+One quality attribute that all companies in the pharmaceutical field strive for is the safety of drug products.

 The “Guidance for Industry” put in place by the U.S Food and Drug Administration (FDA) for drug stability guidelines states: “A drug product is considered unstable when the drug substance (active ingredient) loses sufficient potency to adversely affect the safety or efficacy of the drug or falls outside labeled specifications as shown by stability-indicating methods.”